Dabolim Airport: Terminal

 The airport's integrated terminal building handles both international and domestic passengers.
 It was opened in December 2013.
 The building design features aesthetic glass, large steel span structures, and frameless glazing.
 The 36,000 square metre terminal is designed to cater to five million passengers annually.
 It is equipped with eight aerobridges.
 The terminal features an in-line baggage scanning system and a state-of-the-art sewage treatment plant.
 It has 75 check-in counters, 22 immigration counters for departures, 18 immigration counters for arrivals, 14 security check booths, and eight customs counters.
 The basement of the four-level terminal has utilities like electricity and cargo handling.
 The check-in counters are placed on the ground floor while the first floor has security check booths.
 The second floor has the security hold area where passengers may wait before boarding an aircraft.

 The old terminal buildings were closed after the commissioning of the new terminal.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Dabolim Airport:
+The following airlines operate regular scheduled and charter flights from Dabolim Airport: